quarkslab/irma/index.rst

 IRMA is an asynchronous & customizable analysis system for suspicious files.

-This guide will explain how to set up IRMA's frontend, use it and customize it at will.
+This guide will explain how to set up IRMA, use it and customize it at will.

 Table of Contents